openstack/nova/doc/source/user/block-device-mapping.rst

   usage is to set it to 0 for the boot device and leave it as None for any other devices.

+Valid source / dest combinations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Combination of the ``source_type`` and ``dest_type`` will define the kind of block device the entry is referring to.
+The following combinations are supported:

+* `image` -> `local` - this is only currently reserved for the entry referring to the Glance image that the instance is being booted with (it should also be marked as a boot device).
+It is also worth noting that an API request that specifies this, also has to provide the same Glance uuid as the `image_ref` parameter to the boot request (this is done for backwards compatibility and may be changed in the future).
+This functionality might be extended to specify additional Glance images to be attached to an instance after boot (similar to kernel/ramdisk images) but this functionality is not supported by any of the current drivers.
+* `volume` -> `volume` - this is just a Cinder volume to be attached to the instance.
+It can be marked as a boot device.
+* `snapshot` -> `volume` - this works exactly as passing `type=snap` does.
+  It would create a volume from a Cinder volume snapshot and attach that volume to the instance.
+Can be marked bootable.
+* `image` -> `volume` - As one would imagine, this would download a Glance image to a cinder volume and attach it to an instance.
+Can also be marked as bootable.
+This is really only a shortcut for creating a volume out of an image before booting an instance with the newly created volume.
+* `blank` -> `volume` - Creates a blank Cinder volume and attaches it.
+This will also require the volume size to be set.
+* `blank` -> `local` - Depending on the guest_format field (see below),
+  this will either mean an ephemeral blank disk on hypervisor local storage, or a swap disk (instances can have only one of those).

-Nova will not allow mixing of two formats in a single request, and will do basic validation to make sure that the requested block device mapping is valid before accepting a boot request.
+Nova will not allow mixing of BDMv1 and BDMv2 in a single request, and will do basic validation to make sure that the requested block device mapping is valid before accepting a boot request.

 ..
 [1] In addition to the BlockDeviceMapping Nova object, we also have the BlockDeviceDict class in :mod: `nova.block_device` module.
 This class